Your future in business and law starts here at Bond

 To be eligible for a Law specialisation, students must complete a minimum of four (4) of their law electives (40 credit points) within one of the above areas.
 Eligible students will receive a Specialisation Certificate at the completion of their program.

 Students may be eligible for Honours.
 Please see the Law Honours / Distinction information page for eligibility requirements.

-Students can choose 3 General Elective Subject (30CP).
+- Students can choose 30 Credit Points of General Elective Subjects (30cp).

 - General elective – A subject that may be chosen from any subject on offer across the University provided requisites, enrolment restrictions and any other faculty requirements have been met.

 View the Program structure and sequence plans for all semesters of commencement.